abelsj60/my-site/README.md

 The transparent home-page image considers additional factors.

+##### ∙ Data storage

+Data files are automatically grouped during build via code in each subdirectory's index.js.
+Each file mixes Markdown with front matter, which Webpack loads via the [yaml-frontmatter-loader](https://www.npmjs.com/package/yaml-frontmatter-loader).
+This allows for clean, centrally located data.

 ##### ∙ Home-page heartbeat

 The name and bio on the home page pulse on the site's initial load.